troystribling/BlueCap/Documentation/CentralManager.md

 // stop receiving characteristic value updates public func stopNotificationUpdates()
 ```

+The work flow for receiving update is to first subscribe to the notifications using `startNotifying()`.
+The application will then start receiving notifications.
+To process the notifications call `receiveNotificationUpdates(capacity:Int? = nil) -> FutureStream<Characteristic>` to return a [SimpleFutures](https://github.com/troystribling/SimpleFutures) `FutureStream<Characteristic>` yielding the `Characteristic`. from which the new value can be obtained.

 Using the [RawDeserializable enum](#serde_rawdeserializable) an application can receive notifications from a `Characteristic` as follows,